PanosGreg/Invoke-AzCommand/examples.md

 }
 Invoke-AzCommand $VM $block -Credential $creds
 # run the remote command as a different user that has network access to a server in the domain
+# by default the SSM Agent runs under the SYSTEM account which does not have any network access.
 ```